GodChungus/GodChungus/README.md

     - 🔭 I am a student based in Nepal, doing mostly math(olympiad and pure).<br>
     - 👑 I hope to get into Nepal's IMO team by 2027.
 Go Nepal!<br>
     - ☁ I have a huge interest in problem-solving and beautiful algorithms.
 I try to develop my own algorithms from time to time.<br>
-    - 🟩 I play Minecraft a lot, although I still carry out nerdy things in the game(involving redstone and such).
 </div>

 <!--border line-->